satyamranatc/mern-auth/README.md

 node index.js
 ```

-> 🔑 Make sure to set your MongoDB URI and JWT secret in a `.env` file.
+> Note: Create a `.env` file for environment variables like MongoDB URI and JWT secret.

----

-## 🤝 Contributing

-Feel free to open issues, suggest improvements, or fork and build on it.
-Contributions are welcome!

 ---